Table of Contents

 Manufacturing and Safety Recommendations by Abstrax Tech

-Before the vape crisis was making national headlines, Abstrax Tech was already investigating impurities of vape cartridges.
+Before the vaping crisis was making national headlines, Abstrax Tech was already investigating impurities of vape cartridges.
 News reports had highlighted the issue of heavy metals leaking from e-cigarette cartridges in 2018, and as a supplier to the cannabis vaping industry, this became a significant company concern.
 What cartridges, if any, could they recommend to their customers?
 What metals and cartridge producers were safe and clean of metal impurities?

 In this massive undertaking, Abstrax Tech assessed over 500 cartridges from 40 different SKUs.
 They tested each with hemp seed oil, distillate, and a combination of distillate with terpenes, all under standard vaping conditions.
 While they have not yet published the results of this study, Koby explained gold-plated cartridges consistently measured with higher lead content.